 Let’s face it, the ultimate goal of social media marketing is to influence people to look at your product or service, and eventually buy it.
 Your profile page is the jumping off point from social media to your website—where they can look at your product and hopefully make a purchase.
 So be sure that profile page is shiny, gorgeous, and has all the information they need to navigate to your site or contact you directly.

-28. Don’t afraid to bring a sense of humor
+28. Don’t be afraid to bring in a sense of humor

 29. Use GIFs

 GIFs get shared, a lot!
 And they are quite easy to create.
 Film a clip of your office and turn it into a funny GIF.
 Get creative.
 Be funny.
 Be crazy.
 Go wild.
 Because a killer GIF can go viral before you know it.